Search for trilepton resonances from chargino and neutralino pair production in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Introduction

 The \BL RPV model predicts unique signatures~\cite{FileviezPerez:2012mj, Perez:2013kla} that are forbidden if $R$-parity conservation is assumed.
-In a set of simulations~\cite{Ovrut:2014rba,Ovrut:2015uea} where the MSSM parameters were scanned and the resulting LSP was calculated for each simulation, it was seen~\cite{Dumitru2019,dumitru2018rparity} that two likely LSP candidates with moderate production cross sections at the Large Hadron Collider (LHC) are the wino-type chargino (\chone) and wino-type neutralino (\none), the SUSY partners of the electroweak gauge fields of the $W$ bosons.
+In a set of simulations~\cite{Ovrut:2014rba,Ovrut:2015uea} the MSSM parameters were scanned and the exact physical sparticle spectrum was calculated for each simulated point.
+It was seen~\cite{Dumitru2019,dumitru2018rparity} that two likely LSP candidates with moderate production cross sections at the Large Hadron Collider (LHC) are the wino-type chargino (\chone) and wino-type neutralino (\none), the SUSY partners of the electroweak gauge fields of the $W$ bosons.
 Both LSP candidates were found to be nearly mass degenerate with one another for all simulations and therefore both decay primarily via RPV couplings~\cite{dumitru2018rparity}.
-The RPV coupling was also found by the simulations to be large enough that both the \chone and \none decay promptly~\cite{dumitru2018rparity}, and this search targets prompt decays.
-The chargino can decay into a $Z$ boson and a charged lepton (\Zl), a Higgs boson and a charged lepton (\Hl), or a $W$ boson and a neutrino (\Wv), while the neutralino can decay into \Wl, \Zv, or \Hv, as shown in Figure~\ref{fig:feynman_diagram}.
+The RPV coupling was also found by the simulations to be large enough that both the \chone and \none decay promptly~\cite{dumitru2018rparity}.
+Therefore, this search targets prompt decays.
+In this model the chargino may decay into a $Z$ boson and a charged lepton (\Zl), a Higgs boson and a charged lepton (\Hl), or a $W$ boson and a neutrino (\Wv), while the neutralino may decay into \Wl, \Zv, or \Hv, as shown in Figure~\ref{fig:feynman_diagram}.
 The \chone and \none branching fractions depend on tan\(\beta\), the ratio of the VEVs of the two Higgs fields, and the neutrino mass hierarchy.
 For example, the branching fractions to electrons are predicted to be small in the normal hierarchy.

 This paper presents a search for the electroweak pair production of two charginos (\CCsignal) or associated production of a chargino and neutralino (\CNsignal).
 In contrast to RPC searches, there is no significant missing transverse momentum from an invisible LSP in the event, and all decay products can leave visible energy deposits in the detector.
 A resonance search in the trilepton mass (\mZl) is performed in three orthogonal signal regions, all of which target events where the decay of at least one \chone forms a trilepton resonance.
 One signal region requires four or more leptons and targets events where the second \chone or \none (denoted hereafter by\chono) decay can be fully reconstructed.
 A second signal region also requires four or more leptons but targets decays of the second \chono that include one or more leptons and at least one neutrino.
 A third signal region requires exactly three leptons, targeting decays of the second \chono that include no leptons.